Relationship Disclosure Information

 • inform you of the delay

-• explain why our decision is delayed, and
+• explain why our decision is delayed

 • give you a new date for our decision